Ken Mattingly: Apollo 16

 The swapout from Apollo 13 placed Mattingly on the crew that flew Apollo 16 (April 16–27, 1972), the fifth crewed lunar landing mission.
 The crew included John Young (Commander), Mattingly (Command Module Pilot), and Charlie Duke (Lunar Module Pilot).
 The mission assigned to Apollo 16 was to collect samples from the lunar highlands near the crater Descartes.
 While in lunar orbit the scientific instruments aboard the Command/Service Module Casper extended the photographic and geochemical mapping of a belt around the lunar equator.
 A combined total of 26 separate scientific experiments were conducted in lunar orbit and during cislunar coast.

-During the return leg of the mission, Mattingly carried out an extravehicular activity (EVA) to retrieve film and data packages from the science bay on the side of the service module.
+Mattingly, who remained in the command module while Young and Duke descended to the lunar surface, carried out an extravehicular activity (EVA) during the return leg of the mission to retrieve film and data packages from the science bay on the side of the service module.
 Although the mission of Apollo 16 was terminated one day early out of concern over several spacecraft malfunctions, all major objectives were accomplished.